 |Binomial name:||Macrochelys temminckii|

 Weight is often the criteria on which one determines the size of a turtle.
-Accordingly, the alligator snapping turtles or “turtles Macrochelys temminckii” are the world’s largest freshwater turtle.
+Accordingly, the alligator snapping turtles or “turtles Macrochelys temminckii” are the world’s largest freshwater turtles.
 They are associated, but only minutely with the common snapping turtle.
 In the macrochelys family, the alligator snapping turtles are the only existing species, whereas the common snappers belong to the Chelydra family.
 The alligator snapping turtle is mainly found in the waters of the southeast part of The United States.
-They also exist in places like Missouri, Western Illinois, from East Texas to the Florida panhandle, Southeastern lowa, north to southeastern Kansas, southern Indiana, eastern Tennessee and western Kentucky.
+They also exist in places like Missouri, and Western Illinois, from East Texas to the Florida panhandle, Southeastern Iowa, north to southeastern Kansas, southern Indiana, eastern Tennessee, and western Kentucky.
 Normally only the nesting females come out into the open land.

 They attain sexual maturity at the age of 11 to 13 years.
 When in captivity, they live up to 70 years, but in the wild, their life is between 11 to 45 years.

 Alligator snapping turtles have spiky shells and a face with a prehistoric-look for which reason people call them the dinosaur of the turtle world.
 The typical feature of this turtle is the three large, prominent keels or ridges that run along the length of the shell from the front to the back.
 It has a big head with powerful jaws.
 What makes them different from the other snapping turtles is their eyes on the sides of the head.
 Alligator snapping turtles are the largest freshwater turtles.
 Their weight ranges from 155 to 175 pounds (70 to 80 kg).